lsst/rtn-045/index.rst

 The second subsection should always be ``1.2 Define Functions and Parameters``.
 Globally defined utility functions, classes, plotting defaults, or constants should be here.
+(Single-use functions or classes can be defined immediately before they are used; see the section on functions and classes below).

 If a notebook has no functions or parameters to define, it is preferred to leave this subsection header in the document and state that no additional functions and parameters are used.